mitliagkas/mitliagkas.github.io/ml-class.md

 "It sounds scary so far!"

 The above stats are meant to give you a clear idea of what to expect rather than to scare you.
-The good news is that, if you are determined, there are ways to prepare.
+The good news is that, if you are determined, you can do it!
+Depending on your level this might require taking other classes first, or working to refresh your existing knowledge.
 This section will give you advice and resources to improve your background before taking the class.

 Ideally, you have already taken university level classes in: probability, linear algebra and programming.